-Ideally, the judge will receive evidence that is competent, relevant, and material, and exclude that which is not, resulting in a taut record.
-However, the judge may be presented with circumstances where the evidence is relevant but could result in significant delay in the hearing.
-In these circumstances, the judge should also refer to FRE 403, which states that relevant evidence may be excluded "if its probative value is substantially outweighed by a danger of one or more of the following: unfair prejudice, confusing the issues . . . undue delay, wasting time, or needlessly presenting cumulative evidence."
+The judge may also be presented with circumstances where the evidence is relevant but could result in significant delay in the hearing.
+In these circumstances, the judge should refer to FRE 403, which states that relevant evidence may be excluded "if its probative value is substantially outweighed by a danger of one or more of the following: unfair prejudice, confusing the issues . . . undue delay, wasting time, or needlessly presenting cumulative evidence."
 See §16-403, below.